Boltzmann equations for preheating: Introduction

-In order to make the problem tractable and to deal with the time-dependent phase space, we treat the collisions only during the periods of approximate adiabaticity, such that we may apply a Markovian approximation to the collision integrals.
-Even with these approximations, we find that the lowest-order scatterings have a non-negligible effect on the resonant particle production from the earliest stages of preheating, in agreement with the analysis of Ref.~\cite{Prokopec:1996rr}.
+In order to make the problem tractable and to deal with the time-dependent phase space, we apply a Wigner-Weisskopf approximation~\cite{Weisskopf:1930au}, such that the collisions are effectively treated as occurring only during the periods of adiabatic evolution.
+Even with this approximation, we find that the lowest-order scatterings have a non-negligible effect on the resonant particle production from the earliest stages of preheating, in agreement with the analysis of Ref.~\cite{Prokopec:1996rr}.
 In addition, we show that the pair correlations, although of comparable magnitude to the number density, can be neglected in the collision integrals when the collisional processes occur more slowly than the free-phase oscillations of the pair correlations.

 The remainder of this article is organized as follows.
 In Sec.~\ref{sec:preheating}, we provide an overview of preheating and the standard analysis of the resonant particle production by means of the Mathieu equation.
 We then proceed in Sec.~\ref{sec:densmat} to recast the problem of preheating in the density matrix formalism, deriving quantum Boltzmann equations for the number density and pair correlations.
 The numerical solution of the resulting system of equations is presented in Sec.~\ref{sec:numerics} for an illustrative set of benchmark parameters.
 Our conclusions are presented in Sec.~\ref{sec:conc}, and further technical details are included in the appendices.